niartenyaw/dcos-docs-site/pages/1.13/security/oss/login/local-user-login/index.md

 ---
 layout: layout.pug
-navigationTitle:  Regular users
-title: Authentication tokens for regular users
+navigationTitle:  Local user login
+title: Local user login
-excerpt: Obtaining DC/OS Authentication tokens as regular user
+excerpt: Obtain DC/OS Authentication tokens as a local user
 menuWeight: 20

 ---

 <!-- The source repository for this topic is https://github.com/dcos/dcos-docs-site -->

+**NOTE**: In Open DC/OS local users cannot log in using the web interface.

-# Via the DC/OS CLI
+# Login using the DC/OS CLI

 **Prerequisite:**
 - [DC/OS CLI](/1.13/cli/)

-Using the [DC/OS CLI](/1.13/cli/) one can log in as regular DC/OS user by specifying the `dcos-users` login provider.
+Using the [DC/OS CLI](/1.13/cli/) one can log in as local DC/OS user by specifying the `dcos-users` login provider.

 1. To log in to the DC/OS CLI, enter the [auth login](/1.13/cli/command-reference/dcos-auth/dcos-auth-login/) command: